-Thai cuisine is a mixture of sour, sweet, salty, bitter and spicy flavors all on one plate.
+Thai cuisine is a mixture of sour, sweet, salty, bitter, and spicy flavors all on one plate.
 It combines both Western and Eastern influences.
-Because of the many Buddhists living in Thailand, Thai food consisted mainly of vegetables, but now some dishes do have fish and meat in them.
+Because of the many Buddhists living in Thailand, Thai food consisted mainly of vegetables, but some dishes now have fish and meat.

-Thai food was usually stewed, baked or grilled, but with many Chinese people immigrating to Thailand, stir-frying was introduced and this is now the main cooking method.
+Thai food was usually stewed, baked, or grilled, but with many Chinese people immigrating to Thailand, stir-frying was introduced, which is now the primary cooking method.

-You may think that Thai food is spicy and it can be, but it is not as spicy as it once was.
-Thai cooks use fewer spices and replaced it by herbs such as lemongrass and galangal.
+You may think that Thai food is spicy, and it can be, but it is not as spicy as it once was.
+Thai cooks use fewer spices and replace them with herbs such as lemongrass and galangal.
 Thai food is made for sharing.
-Usually, lots of dishes are put on the table and are eaten with white fluffy rice.
+Usually, many dishes are put on the table and are eaten with fluffy white rice.